HomeMy WebLinkAboutcoa.lu.gm.1001 Ute Ave.47A-861001 RESIDENTIAL GMP

 generally 60 feet in width.
 The average daily traffic volume

-on ute Avenue east of the Alps Road has not been measured by
+on Ute Avenue east of the Alps Road has not been measured by

 the City Engineering Department as the traffic is considered